Amsterdam Sights

 The Beurs van Berlage is a milestone in the history of modern architecture.
 It influenced many modernist architects, in particular functionalists and the Amsterdam School.

-It is build in the same period (1896-1903) as Amsterdam's Central Station and the Stedelijk Museum, but what is really special about the Beurs, however, is that 80% of it is authentic.
-If you visit the Beurs, you will be guided through former offices, archival spaces and a meeting hall, and then to the top of the bell tower.
-This tour through the southern part of the building will give you a clear idea of the beauty and history of the Beurs van Berlage.
+If you visit the Beurs, you will be guided through former offices, archival spaces and a meeting hall, and then to the top of the bell tower with its 'exchange bell' (beursbengel).
+This tour will give you a clear idea of the beauty and history of the Beurs van Berlage.

 How to get there?